Contributor: John Barkett, WG’09

 - - -

-This is half of the magic of the Wharton HCM program: your classmates are up-and-coming experts from every corner of the healthcare system.
+This is half of the magic of the Wharton Healthcare Management Program: your classmates are up-and-coming experts from every corner of the healthcare system.
 The other half?
 These experts become your friends.

 - - -